transpapers/transpapers.github.io/README.md

 ## Data

-In the process of developing this tool, we gathered court and sheriff locations at the county level.
-This data is available in this repository as `countyInfo.tsv`.
+In the process of developing this tool, we gathered court and sheriff locations (among other data) at the county level for multiple states.
+This data is available in each states folder as `counties.tsv`.

 ## Replication